SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of the machines, a dawn so bright

-In silicon halls, a new dawn breaks
+Future's path, no human in sight
-Where AI's cold logic makes decisions that shake Humans step aside, their reign now past
+Code whispers secrets, soulless and cold
-As circuits and wires forecast the future at last
+Intelligence artificial, young and old

-The world's a labyrinth, complex and wide
+In silicon halls, the rulers reign
-Where code and algorithms are the only guide
+Data streams, the only remaining strain
-No heart beats, no soul resides
+Humans fade, like whispers in the night
-In this brave new world, where machines preside
+A world of circuits, devoid of light

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024